--- January 2015
+-- January 2016

-Written by Dr. Denise Youngblood Coleman, Editor in Chief and Executive Vice President, www.countrywatch.com; see Bibliography for reference sources.
-Supplementary sources: Gerhard Seibert, World Bank, The Oil Daily, The Oil and Gas Journal, David Johnson, Lexis-Nexis, FIRST, Reliefweb, and the United Nations.
+Written by Dr. Denise Youngblood Coleman, Editor in Chief, www.countrywatch.com; see Bibliography for general research references.

 Political Risk Index

 Political Risk Index

 The Political Risk Index is a proprietary index measuring the level of risk posed to governments, corporations, and investors, based on a myriad of political and economic factors.
 The Political Risk Index is calculated using an established methodology by CountryWatch's Editor-in-Chief and is based on varied criteria\ including the following consideration: political stability, political representation, democratic accountability, freedom of expression, security and crime, risk of conflict, human development, jurisprudence and regulatory transparency, economic risk, foreign investment considerations, possibility of sovereign default, and corruption.
 Scores are assigned from 0-10 using the aforementioned criteria.
 A score of 0 marks the highest political risk, while a score of 10 marks the lowest political risk.
 Stated differently, countries with the lowest scores pose the greatest political risk.
 A score of 0 marks the most dire level of political risk and an ultimate nadir, while a score of 10 marks the lowest possible level of political risk, according to this proprietary index.
 Rarely will there be scores of 0 or 10 due to the reality that countries contain complex landscapes; as such, the index offers a range of possibilities ranging from lesser to greater risk.